 (3) Vesting of PRSUs are generally subject to the attainment of performance goals applicable to such awards and the participant's continuous service with the Company.
-In accordance with SEC rules, the amount shown in the table above assumes performance at target level, unless otherwise indicated in footnote #10 or #11.
-As described above in the section "Stock Option, Restricted Stock Unit Awards, Performance Restricted Stock Unit Awards," the Compensation and Leadership Development Committee determined that the Pompe Goal applicable to the 2018 PRSU grants had not been met; accordingly all 2018 PRSUs subject to this goal were forfeited as of December 31, 2020 and are not reported in the table above.
+In accordance with SEC rules, the amount shown in the table above assumes performance at target level.
+As described above in the section "Stock Option, Restricted Stock Unit Awards, Performance Restricted Stock Unit Awards," the Compensation and Leadership Development Committee determined that the pipeline goal applicable to the 2019 PRSU grants had not been met; accordingly all 2019 PRSUs subject to this goal were forfeited as of December 31, 2021 and are not reported in the table above.

-(4) The market value is based on the closing stock price of \$23.09 on December 31, 2020.
+(4) The market value is based on the closing stock price of \$11.55 on December 31, 2021.